lizhihui0215/Asset/README.md

    - all list related ViewModel should inhert from this **ListViewModel** provide lots of list related beheiver

+## Unit Test

+## UI Test
+UI Test use [Cucumberish](https://github.com/lizhihui0215/Cucumberish) which is a test automation framework for Behaviour Driven Development (BDD)

 ## Beta
 Assets is used `fastlane` to upload the bate version ipa automatically to [pgyer](https://www.pgyer.com/)